-Many diaspora community members also report using a variety of tools to conduct media monitoring in order to obtain information about human rights abuses in their home country.
+There are many tools to conduct media monitoring to obtain information about human rights abuses.
 Media monitoring involves the systematic collection, review, and analysis of radio and television broadcasts, print media publications, or online information sources.
 While objectives of monitoring can differ in scope, advocates can use media monitoring to track patterns and new developments; corroborate and enhance findings from interviews and other fact-finding methods; provide insight into how the media deal with a particular issue or group; identify messages and examine how those messages are framed; and develop an understanding of public perception and misperceptions.
 Media monitoring can provide human rights advocates with insight into the best way to address and improve coverage of human rights issues, as well as to develop subsequent advocacy around those issues.

+MAINSTREAM MEDIA

-MAINSTREAM MEDIA COMMUNITY MEDIA Mainstream or Mass media is often general in its content in order to cater to a diverse audience.
+Mainstream or Mass media is often general in its content in order to cater to a diverse audience.
 Mass media views audiences as both consumers of information and of goods and services.
 Advertising is essential to the sustainability of the mass media.
 Mass media can be owned and operated by the government, public or private interests.
 Mainstream media includes newspapers, magazines and the broadcast mediums of television and radio.